 The red and white marks were difficult to follow and quite a lot of backtracking was done.
 It was impossible to penetrate the prickly undergrowth.
 We were climbing quite steeply alongside a large rocky ravine, the map was of little help.

 At one point we hit a forest road but it went nowhere, we had missed our turning onto a smaller track.
 The afternoon wore on.

 Venta Gaeta consisted of a dozen or so houses.
-We knew of a cafe here but it looked unlikely from above.
+We knew of a possible café here but it all looked unlikely from above.
 We scouted for camping spots as we approached the village.
-The noise of Spanish families drew us to the restaurant in the middle of the place.
+The noise of Spanish families drew us to the restaurant in the middle of town.
 A large crowd were finishing lunch in the square.
-Presenting ourselves at the bar/butchers we enquired about any rooms in the village.
-This produced much discussion amongst the regulars and we were soon trying to gain entry into the school room, the keys didn’t seem to fit.
+We presented ourselves at the bar/butchers and after a drink enquired about rooms in the village.
+As is usual this produced much discussion amongst the regulars and we were soon trying to gain entry into the schoolroom, the keys didn’t seem to fit.

 Dinner was arranged for 9pm in the restaurant.
 The village was originally a staging post on a route into Valencia.
 Now only 5 people live here permanently.
 The restaurant and attached butchers shop seems an anachronism but must get sufficient trade to exist.
 Apparently it is popular with the Valencians at a weekend who appreciate the locally selected meats.
 The bar was busy when we came for supper, the usual family groups watching the football.

-We had the recommended house specialty.
-A starter of delicious fish flavoured mash, meatballs and mixed olives followed by lamb and various home made sausages with potatoes and egg.
-Filling!
+We had the recommended house speciality.
+A starter of delicious fish flavoured mash, meatballs and mixed olives followed by lamb and various home-made sausages with potatoes and egg.
+Filling, especially for a vegetarian.

-This was washed down with a bottle of Utiel-Requena wine.
+This was washed down with a couple of bottles of Utiel-Requena wine.
 This is the local wine made from bobal and tempranillo grapes.